spectrocloud/librarium/docs/docs-content/getting-started/aws/deploy-k8s-cluster.md

 Welcome to Hello Universe, a demo application to help you learn more about Palette and its features.
 Feel free to click on the logo to increase the counter and for a fun image change.

 You have deployed your first application to a cluster managed by Palette.
-Your first application is a single container application with no upstream dependencies.
+Your first application is a three-tier application with a frontend, API server, and Postgres database.

 ## Cleanup